New Update: Boost Social Proof with Reviews & Automation

-Try to collect the least amount of personal data as possible and include your disclosure in the survey and any communication related to it, such as notification and follow-up emails.
+Try to collect the least amount of personal data as possible and include your disclosure in the survey and any communication related to it, such as notifications and follow-up emails.

 What’s the point of getting people to respond to your survey if you don’t share the results with them?
 People who take part naturally want to know what the outcome is.

 Here are a few ways you can share your survey results with participants: